 Under applicable PRC laws and regulations, arrangements and other transactions among related parties may be subject to audit or challenge by the PRC tax authorities within ten years after the taxable year when the transactions are conducted.
 The PRC Enterprise Income Tax Law requires every enterprise in China to submit its annual enterprise income tax return together with a report on transactions with its related parties to the relevant tax authorities.
 The tax authorities may impose reasonable adjustments on taxation if they have identified any related party transactions that are inconsistent with arm's length principles.
-We may face material and adverse tax consequences if the PRC tax authorities determine that (i) the contractual arrangements between Hengyuda, our wholly owned subsidiary in China, Yiren Wealth, the variable interest entity in China, and the shareholders of Yiren Wealth, (ii) the contractual arrangements between YouRace Hengchuang, our wholly owned subsidiary in China, Tianjin Linyang, the variable interest entity in China, and the shareholders of Tianjin Linyang, and (iii) the contractual arrangements between Hengyuda, our wholly owned subsidiary in China, CreditEase Puhui, the variable interest entity in China, and the shareholders of CreditEase Puhui were not entered into on an arm's length basis in such a way as to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, and adjust the income of Yiren Wealth, Tianjin Linyang and CreditEase Puhui, the consolidated variable interest entities, in the form of a transfer pricing adjustment.
+We may face material and adverse tax consequences if the PRC tax authorities determine that (i) the contractual arrangements between Hengyuda, our wholly owned subsidiary in China, Yiren Wealth, the variable interest entity in China, and the shareholders of Yiren Wealth, and (ii) the contractual arrangements between YouRace Hengchuang, our wholly owned subsidiary in China, CreditEase Puhui, the variable interest entity in China, and the shareholders of CreditEase Puhui were not entered into on an arm's length basis in such a way as to result in an impermissible reduction in taxes under applicable PRC laws, rules and regulations, and adjust the income of Yiren Wealth and CreditEase Puhui, the consolidated variable interest entities, in the form of a transfer pricing adjustment.
 A transfer pricing adjustment could, among other things, result in a reduction of expense deductions recorded by such consolidated variable interest entities for PRC tax purposes, which could in turn increase their tax liabilities without reducing the tax expenses of such consolidated variable interest entities.
 In addition, if YouRace Hengchuang or Hengyuda requests the shareholders of such consolidated variable interest entities, as the case may be, to transfer their equity interests in such consolidated variable interest entities, as the case may be, at nominal or no value pursuant to these contractual arrangements, such transfer could be viewed as a gift and subject YouRace Hengchuang or Hengyuda to PRC income tax.
 Furthermore, the PRC tax authorities may impose late payment fees and other penalties on such consolidated variable interest entities for the adjusted but unpaid taxes according to the applicable regulations.
 Our financial position could be materially and adversely affected if the consolidated variable interest entities' tax liabilities increase or if they are required to pay late payment fees and other penalties.